guillaume-gc/foundryvtt-scripts/README.md

 The result is whispered to the user, meaning only they can see it.

+Note: the conversion is based on DnD / Pathfinder logic, not the real world.
+1.5 meter is 5 feet and 1 kilogram is 2 pounds.

 # How to use

 1. Create a Foundry VTT [script macro](https://foundryvtt.com/article/macros/).